 The Valley Garden

 A tunnel from the formal terraces leads to the steep and wild Valley Garden with a path curving down to a thatched Victorian summer house, a medieval stewpond and dovecote.
-Spring delivers magnolias and rhododendrons and a gate at the bottom takes you to the tiny Chapel-in-the-Wood, built by Sir Richard Edgcumbe I.
+Summer delivers a field of wild flowers and a gate at the bottom takes you to the tiny Chapel-in-the-Wood, built by Sir Richard Edgcumbe I.

 The Upper Garden

 In summer, froglets test their new legs, island hopping between the lily pads in the Upper Garden pond.
 At the edges of the garden, the deep borders are colour themed.
 The top (north) border is in ‘hot’ colours, and the west border is in golds and silvers, following a plan introduced by gardens adviser Graham Stuart Thomas in the 1960s.